hackcheckio/Hackcheck-Private-API/API.md

 - Phone Number  `phone`
 - Domain Name   `domain`

-Response bodies are currently limited to 20,000 unique results.
 Keep in mind that some plans cannot use all of these queries, for more details visit [plans](https://hackcheck.io/plans).